Updated: Sep 18

 The Central African Republic's two official languages are French and Sango (also spelled Sangho), a creole developed as an inter-ethnic lingua franca based on the local Ngbandi language.

-The central African Republic is one of the few African countries to have an African language as their official language.
+The central African Republic is one of the few African countries to have an African language as its official language.

 Christianity is the predominant religion in the Central African Republic.